8. Conditional expectation#

 Example: Time until first goal in soccer

-Consider a soccer team that takes shots following a Poisson process with a rate of \( \lambda \) shots per minute.
+Suppose a soccer team that takes shots following a Poisson process with a rate of \( \lambda \) shots per minute.
 Each shot results in a goal with a probability \( p \).
 Let \( Y \) represent the number of minutes until the first goal.
 The task is to determine \( \mathbb{E}[Y] \), the expected time until the first goal.

 Hint: Let \( N \) be the number of shots taken until the first goal (including the shot that scores).
 Using Adam’s law (\( \mathbb{E}[Y] = \mathbb{E}[\mathbb{E}[Y \mid N]] \)), we compute \( \mathbb{E}[Y] \) step by step.